 You cannot forget beignets when we are talking about donuts.
 These babies don’t have holes, but they are imminently dunkable.
-And, the best beignets have an airiness that all French Crullers crave.
+And the best beignets have an airiness that all French crullers crave.

-The company's beignets are reminiscent of a solid, jelly-filled donut, with a big bite of donut mixed with a sweet surprise in the middle, tossed in powdered sugar.
+The company's beignets are reminiscent of a solid, jelly-filled donut, with a big bite of donut mixed with a sweet surprise in the middle, tossed in confectioners' sugar.
 The filling is either hazelnut or fruit, both imported from France, so you can impress your friends with your worldly food collection.

 For Los Angeles residents, you can get the delicious Primo’s Donuts ASAP via any third-party delivery service.

-Founded in 1956, the company redefined the buttermilk donut.
+Founded in 1956, the company has redefined the buttermilk donut.
 Its crispy glazed outside gives way to a gooey, cake-like inside.
 Their original glazed donuts are so light, you'll practically float when you eat them.
-Their jelly-filled treats have the perfect ratio of smooth jelly and donut in every bite.
+Their jelly-filled treats have the perfect balance of smooth jelly and donut in every bite.
 Let your taste buds do the talking.

-As mentioned, any third-party delivery service will do, whether it's Doordash, Grubhub, UberEats, or Postmates.
+As mentioned, any third-party delivery service will do, whether it's DoorDash, Grubhub, Uber Eats, or Postmates.
 Half a dozen, however, will not do: You’ll need to get at least a dozen.
-It’s about $22 per dozen before the fees and tips, so roughly $32 in the end.
+It’s about $29.50 per dozen before the fees and tips.

 A donut delivery service is when companies deliver donuts, whether classic donuts, beignets, or healthy options, directly to the home.